-A copy of the notification must be sent to the competent statutory accident insurance institution (e.g. BG BAU).
+A copy of the notification must be sent to the responsible statutory accident insurance institution (e.g. BG BAU).

-Activities involving materials containing asbestos must be notified to the responsible trade supervisory office on an object-related (Annex 1.3 TRGS 519) or company-related (Annex 1.1 TRGS 519) basis at least 7 days before the start of the work.
+Activities involving materials containing asbestos must be notified to the responsible trade supervisory office on an object-related (Annex 1.3 TRGS 519) or company-related (Annex 1.1 TRGS 519) basis no later than 7 days before the start of the work.

 When notifying the place and time (Annex 1.2 TRGS 519) in addition to the company-related notification, no deadline must be observed.
 This notification can be made at short notice.

-In urgent cases, the competent trade supervisory office may agree to a shortening of the deadline.
-For this purpose, an application for a shortened deadline can be made via the online procedure.
-In the event of approval, the applicant will receive a permit from the trade supervisory office to shorten the deadline.
-Costs are charged for the approval.
+In urgent cases, the responsible trade supervisory office can agree to a shortening of the deadline.
+For this purpose, a reduction of the deadline can be applied for via the online procedure.
+In case of approval, the applicant will receive an authorization for the shortening of the deadline from the trade supervisory office.
+Costs will be charged for the approval.
 The work may only be started after receipt of the approval.

 Risk assessment / work plan